XanaduAI/quantum-inspired-algorithms/README.rst

 * ``quantum_inspired.py``: a Python module containing all functions composing the quantum-inspired algorithm.
-It contains three driver subroutines to use the implemented algorithms to address three practical applications:
+It contains three driver subroutines to use the implemented algorithms for the following applications:
-  i)   to solve a general system of linear equations Ax = b, ii)  to optimize an investment portfolio across various assets, and iii) to recommend items to a given user based on an input preference matrix.
+  i)   solving a system of linear equations Ax = b, ii)  portfolio optimization, iii) recommendation systems.

 Usage and examples
 ==================

-Below we describe usage of the module to tackle the above mentioned applications.
+Below we describe usage of the module to tackle these applications.
-Notice that the first thing to do is to import the module.
+First thing to do is to import the module.
 All input data required to run these examples have been included in the repository.

 1. Solving a system linear of equations Ax = b.